Close Menu

 Social Benefits Expanded:

-- Economic Growth: Jobs in creative tech, from app development to digital art, empower youth, with global creative industries generating $2.25 trillion annually (per UNESCO).
+• Economic Growth: Jobs in creative tech, ranging from app development to digital art, empower youth, with the global creative industries generating $2.25 trillion annually (according to UNESCO).
 This boosts local economies.

 6. Making It Work Worldwide